Editor’s Note: This post has been updated with new links and fresh content to better serve readers like you. 🙂

-Their ad copy matches the exact same phrasing:
+And their ad copy uses the exact same phrasing:

-Is it easy to quickly scan your page for info?
+Can you scan your page quickly for info?
 Is the font large enough?
 Is the font type legible?
-Can I be a lazy reader and still understand the offer?
+Can a lazy reader still understand the offer?

 Does your landing page create a sense of act now?
 Are you tapping into your visitor’s psychological sense of loss aversion and FOMO (fear of missing out)?

 Crate and Barrel has limited time offers and an urgent “sign up now” CTA:

 Did you use the right tone?
 Did you use conversation momentum (tip #10)?
 Do you sound like a human?

 Your tone and voice provide a glimpse into your brand’s personality, so use your copy to provoke the right emotions.